August 23rd, 2008

 The CE mark certifies that a product has met European Union health, safety, and environmental requirements, which ensure consumer safety.
 By affixing the CE marking, the manufacturer, its authorized representative, or person placing the product on the market or putting it into service asserts that the item meets all the essential requirements of the relevant European Directive(s).

 So, if you happen to live in Europe, you may rest assured that any product stamped with this mark is deemed safe according to your governing region’s standards and requirements for public health and safety.
+A lot of motorcycle and snowmobile gear will carry this designation.

 One Layer vs. Multi-Layer